7 Essential LVN Interview Questions to Ask

 How they handle a disagreement can reveal soft skills like conflict resolution and professionalism.
 As a hiring manager, you want to know if a nurse is capable of receiving feedback and reaching agreements for the sake of delivering patient-centered care.

-4. Recall a time your leader gave you a responsibility outside of your job duties.
+4. Recall a time your leader gave you a responsibility outside of your nursing job duties.
 How did you handle the situation?

-It’s important for LVNs to maintain boundaries related to theirscope of practice, especially when working alongside RNs in a team nursing model.
+It’s important for LVNs to maintain boundaries related to their scope of practice, especially when working alongside RNs in a team nursing model.
 This question measures a nurse’s ability to handle a potential challenge on the job.

 By asking adaptability-related LVN job interview questions, the hiring manager can gain insight into how well a nurse adapts to change to meet the demands of patient care.
 It also gives the candidate a chance to demonstrate fundamental nursing skills like problem-solving and staying calm under pressure.

-5. Can you name a time when you made a mistake on the job?
+5. Can you name a time when you made a clinical mistake on the job?
 What did you do about it?

 Nursing mistake interview questions are more about measuring their sense of accountability than clinical competency.
 Hiring managers want to be sure a nurse is capable of owning up to a mistake and addressing the problem appropriately.
 A nurse with strong integrity is accountable for all of their work, mistakes included.